 Dr. Yulia I. Shtareva, Psy.D. | Prov.
 Licensed Clinical Psychologist in Austin, TX

 I offer evidence-based psychotherapy and psychological testing for adults and couples aged 19+.
-My approach integrates a relational, experiential, and holistic lens with modern neuroscience, trauma theory, and diagnostic evaluations.
+I love the perspective that, at its core, therapy is about “undoing aloneness” (Diana Fosha, PhD).
+My approach integrates a relational, experiential, and holistic lens with modern neuroscience, trauma theory, life coaching, and diagnostic evaluations.

 My Approach